-The Clinical Rehabilitation and Mental Health program at the University of North Carolina at Chapel Hill is fully accredited by the Council on Rehabilitation Education (CORE) through 2015 www.core-rehab.org.
+The Clinical Rehabilitation and Mental Health Counseling program at the University of North Carolina at Chapel Hill is fully accredited by the Council on Rehabilitation Education (CORE) through August 2017 (www.core-rehab.org).
+We are under review for the CORE/CACREP conversion.
+We have passed through the CORE review process and our self-study packet has been sent on to CACREP for the 2nd stage of the review.

 Our full‐time program admits students each year in the fall.
 Currently, we have a total of 40 students.
-We have four full‐time tenure‐track faculty and one full-time clinical assistant professor who teach the CORE accredited curriculum.
+We have three full‐time tenure‐track faculty, one full-time clinical assistant professor and one part-time tenure-track faculty member who teach our CORE accredited curriculum.
 The instructor to student ratio is 1:8.
-The average instructor rating for rehabilitation counseling courses for the 2014-2015 academic year was 4.5.
+The average instructor rating for rehabilitation counseling courses for the 2014-2015 academic year was 4.5/5 or higher.

 Student outcomes are evaluated each year on a variety of different metrics that are part of the overall program evaluation and college assessment process.
 The graduate school at the University of North Carolina does not give letter grades, but rather grades on a High Pass, Pass, Low Pass and Fail system.
 The majority of students in the program earn High Pass or Pass grades.

 We encourage and support students to present at regional, state, and national rehabilitation counseling conferences.
-In the 2013-2014 academic year we supported over half of CRMH students to attend and present at regional, state, and national conferences.
-In the previous school year students presented at a multitude of conference which included: ACA Annual Conference in March 2015 in Orlando FL, Recovery Workforce Summit in June 2015 in Philadelphia, PA, the National Council on Rehabilitation Education (NCRE) Conference in April 2015 in Newport Beach, CA, and the North Carolina Counseling Association (NCCA) Conference in February 2015 in Greensboro, NC.
+In the 2014-2015 academic year we provided funds to over half of the CRMH students so that they could attend and present at regional, state, and national conferences.
+Last year students presented at a multitude of conferences which included the: ACA Annual Conference in March 2015 in Orlando, FL, Recovery Workforce Summit in June 2015 in Philadelphia, PA, the National Council on Rehabilitation Education (NCRE) Conference in April 2015 in Newport Beach, CA, and the North Carolina Counseling Association (NCCA) Conference in February 2015 in Greensboro, NC.

-For the 2013-2014 academic year, a total of 16 students graduated from the program.
+For the 2014-2015 academic year, a total of 22 students graduated from the program.
 100% of students passed their clinical coursework.
 For the past two years, the CRMH program has had a 100% pass rate on the Certified Rehabilitation Counselor (CRC) exam (www.crccertification.com).
 95% of CRMH graduates are employed within 3-6 months of graduation.
-The graduates are employed in a variety of positions in mental health settings, on ACT teams, working with individuals with autism, developmental disabilities, and traumatic brain injuries, helping individuals with disabilities find meaningful employment, and have also been admitted to clinical psychology programs.
+The graduates are employed in a variety of positions in mental health settings, on ACT teams, working with individuals with autism, developmental disabilities, and traumatic brain injuries, helping individuals with disabilities find meaningful employment, and have also been admitted to Ph.D. programs in Rehabilitation Counselor Education, Clinical Psychology, and School Psychology.

 CHAPTER 53 of the North Carolina BOARD OF LICENSED PROFESSIONAL COUNSELORS